 10.6.2.4.1.1.2 Group call setup procedure – terminating side

-The procedure in figure 10.6.2.4.1.1.2-1 illustrates the terminating side group call involving groups from multiple MCPTT systems.
+The procedure in figure 10.6.2.4.1.1.2-1 illustrates the terminating side group call involving groups from multiple MCPTT systems where interconnection procedures for MCPTT systems in different trust domains are not required.
 It considers the scenario for group hierarchies and temporary groups formed by group regroup.
 The protocol followed may be SIP.

-Figure 10.6.2.4.1.1.2-1: Group call involving groups from multiple MCPTT systems (terminating)
+Figure 10.6.2.4.1.1.2-1: Group call involving groups from multiple MCPTT systems within the same trust domain (terminating)

 1. The MCPTT server of the primary MCPTT system sends the group call request message to the MCPTT server(s) of the partner MCPTT system.